UMWEDU/umw-residencelife-sync/_pages/break-housing.md

 <strong>Winter Break:</strong>
 Break Housing Applications are due in MyUMW by the last day of classes for the fall semester.

-Failure to meet the deadline published below will result in a $25 late fee being added to your break housing bill.
+Failure to meet the deadline published above will result in a $25 late fee being added to your student account.
 <h2>Sponsored Break Housing</h2>
 <p class="p1"><span class="s1">Departments or student groups sponsoring students for an academic, extracurricular, or athletic event requiring a stay in University-owned housing during a break should submit a <a href="http://www.umw.edu/residencelife/wp-content/uploads/sites/30/2016/01/BreakHousingTemplate.xlsx">request for the sponsored students</a>.</span></p>
 <p class="p1"><span class="s1">Please note that the university is closed December 16</span><span class="s3"><sup>th</sup></span><span class="s1"> to January 3</span><span class="s3"><sup>rd</sup></span><span class="s1"> and unless students live in Eagle Landing, UMW Apartments, Framar House or South Hall, they are not able to stay on campus during those dates.</span></p>